macros4outlook/quotefixmacro/docs/setup.md

 QuoteFixMacro needs to know where to put the fixed quote.
 For that, it uses the placeholder `%Q` in the signature.

-Go top Tools > Options > Mail Format > Signatures...
+Go to File > Options > Mail > section "Compose messages" > Signatures...

 * Create a signature that is only used for reply and forward.
 You have to insert at least `%Q` to get the quoted original mail.
 * Assign this signature to every mail account you want to use.